Overview

 What does account based data model mean?

-In addition to contacts, the account (or company) is a primary entity How do individual activities roll up to influence account-level decisions?
-What combination of activities (individual and collective) leads to closed deals?
+In this model, the account (or company) is considered a key entity alongside contacts.
+This approach allows for analyzing how individual activities aggregate to influence account-level decisions and what combination of activities (individual and collective) results in closed deals.

-All activities - whether performed by individuals or on company level - are tied back to the company.
-This enables a holistic view of the account's journey in addition to the contact’s journey that you will often find in B2C modelling approaches.
+All activities—whether performed by individuals or at the company level—are linked back to the company.
+This provides a comprehensive view of the company's journey, complementing the contact-level journey typically found in B2C modeling approaches.

-At the same time it’s also important to retain visibility into contact-level activities.
-This specialized dual-layer approach enables businesses to answer questions like: Which contacts within the account are engaging most actively?
-Are decision-makers engaging, or is the activity primarily from lower-level contacts?
+Maintaining visibility into contact-level activities is crucial.
+This specialized dual-layer approach helps businesses address questions such as: Which contacts within an account are most actively engaging?
+Are decision-makers involved, or is the activity primarily from lower-level contacts?

-A special feature of account based data models is that companies can do activities without it necessarily being connected to a specific person.
-This is not possible in data models based purely on contacts.
+A unique feature of account-based data models is that companies can undertake activities without needing to connect them to a specific person, a capability not possible in data models focused solely on contacts.